ruchadeshpande2893/todo-list/README.md

 # Todo List App

-A ToDo list app where you can add and remove your day-to-day tasks.
+A Todo list app where you can add and remove your day-to-day tasks.

 ### Tech Stack
 - Language: JavaScript, HTML, CSS